 TERMS & CONDITIONS

-This Agreement sets forth the general terms and conditions of your use of this website and the booking of events brunches hosted by Anheuser Busch InBev India Limited (collectively, “Website” or “Service/s”).
+This Agreement sets forth the general terms and conditions of your use of this website and the booking of events hosted by Anheuser Busch InBev India Limited (collectively, “Website” or “Service/s”).
 By signing up for Budweiser musical experiences co-hosted by ABI, you are accepting the following terms and conditions which will apply on all dates.

 Intellectual Property Rights

-This Agreement does not transfer to you any intellectual property owned by us or third parties, and all rights, titles, and interests in and to such property will remain (as between the parties) solely with us.
+This Agreement does not transfer to you any intellectual property owned by us or third parties, and all rights, title, and interest in and to such property will remain (as between the parties) solely with us.
 All trademarks, service marks, graphics and logos used in connection with our Website or Services, are trademarks or registered trademarks of us or our licensors.
 Other trademarks, service marks, graphics and logos used in connection with our Website or Services may be the trademarks of other third parties.
 Your use of our Website and Services grants you no right or license to reproduce or otherwise use any our or third-party trademarks.

 Disclaimer of Warranty